Ensemble (mathematical physics): Ensembles in statistics

 The formulation of statistical ensembles used in physics has now been widely adopted in other fields, in part because it has been recognized that the canonical ensemble or Gibbs measure serves to maximize the entropy of a system, subject to a set of constraints: this is the principle of maximum entropy.
 This principle has now been widely applied to problems in linguistics, robotics, and the like.

 In addition, statistical ensembles in physics are often built on a principle of locality: that all interactions are only between neighboring atoms or nearby molecules.
 Thus, for example, lattice models, such as the Ising model, model ferromagnetic materials by means of nearest-neighbor interactions between spins.
 The statistical formulation of the principle of locality is now seen to be a form of the Markov property in the broad sense; nearest neighbors are now Markov blankets.
 Thus, the general notion of a statistical ensemble with nearest-neighbor interactions leads to Markov random fields, which again find broad applicability; for example in Hopfield networks.

 Ensemble average

 In statistical mechanics, the ensemble average is defined as the mean of a quantity that is a function of the microstate of a system, according to the distribution of the system on its micro-states in this ensemble.

 Since the ensemble average is dependent on the ensemble chosen, its mathematical expression varies from ensemble to ensemble.
-However, the mean obtained for a given physical quantity doesn't depend on the ensemble chosen at the thermodynamic limit.
+However, the mean obtained for a given physical quantity does not depend on the ensemble chosen at the thermodynamic limit.

 The grand canonical ensemble is an example of an open system.